ignatiusmb/mauss.dev/content/reviews/your-lie-in-april.md

 The story makes sense, it's not over the top, it's not cliche either.
 Pretty predictable in a way, but it's written better than most drama love story I've encountered before.
 In short, it's original in its own way.

 It's mostly sad but they always try to follow up with something humorous to cover it up, but when it doesn't, it really hits hard.
 It's perhaps the definition of riding a rollercoaster of emotions.
-The plot is well managed too, it guides you from the beginning to the end smoothly, it explains the story well enough and gives you quite a satisfying ending too.
+The plot is well managed too, it guides you from the beginning to the end smoothly and explains the story in a well-managed manner.

 ### 6/10 | Artwork & Animation